 I walked over to the dentist area, which I hadn’t observed at all the day before.
 I asked the dental assistant if she needed help translating and I ended up spending the whole day with her.

 I took patient histories, got their age, what their problem is, when they feel pain, etc. She looked things over and anesthetized patients before they’d head over to the dentist.
-I was shocked they were functioning the day before without a translator since much some my input swayed treatment decisions!
+I was shocked they were functioning the day before without a translator since some my input swayed treatment decisions!

 But here, the typical solution for dental problems is pulling a tooth.
 Most people had missing teeth or gold/silver replacements.